SpudGunMan/meshing-around/README.md

   - `wxa` and `wxalert` returns NOAA alerts. short title or expanded details
   - `joke` tells a joke
   - `messages` Replay the last messages heard, like Store and Forward
+  - `motd` or to set the message `motd $New Message Of the day`
+  - `lheard` returns the last 5 heard nodes with SNR, can also use `sitrep`
+  - `cmd` returns the list of commands (the help message)

+## pong_bot.sh
+Stripped down bot, mostly around for archive purposes.
+The mesh-bot enhanced modules can be disabled by config.

 ## Install
 - Clone the project with `git clone https://github.com/spudgunman/meshing-around`